spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

 width=<width in pixels>
 height=<width in pixels>
 snapshotSelector=<CSS Selector of element to capture, this is Optional>
-deviceScaleFactor=< Scale factor of the device, just use 2 unless it causes issues>
-cleanElements=<Comma Separated List of CSS selectors for elements to be removed from the page prior to capture starting>
+deviceScaleFactor=<Valid Values: 1 or 2, Scale factor of the device, deviceScaleFactor of 2 will be 2 times the width and height, will default to 2 if left empty> cleanElements=<Comma Separated List of CSS selectors for elements to be removed from the page prior to capture starting>
 ```